Tymoteusz12/Hangman-Game/README.md

 # Hangman-Game

-#### H4Message for Motorola:
+Message for Motorola:
-#### H4At the end of this Readme I added few extra words about my motivations for programming.
+At the end of this Readme I added few extra words about my motivations for programming.
 This repository is going to be public until 12.11.

 # H1Very simple Hangman Game.